-You can use the knife tool to divide parts of a shape or text to make different edits, separate shapes, and cut an object.
+You can use the knife tool to slice an object, a shape, or text to make different edits, separate shapes, and cut an object.
 If you want to make a freehand cut, this is the go-to.

 You can cut or divide any vector shapes using the Knife tool.
 If you want to cut a shape from a raster image, you’ll need to trace it and make it editable first.